elvis77-op/Verifiable_SSH/README.md

     7. ```$ ./build_verifier.sh```

 ## Usage
-tips: Every changes to the code of VSSH_client will result in different mrenclave value, in which you need to rebuild Verifier image with the latest mrenclave value
+tips: Any changes to the code of VSSH_client will result in different mrenclave value, in which you need to rebuild Verifier image with the latest mrenclave value
 1. Move to "Verifier" directory (where you build verifier image)
     - run ```$ ./launch_verifier.sh ```
 2. Move to "VSSH_client" directory (where you build vssh client image )